 Before beginning this process, please ensure you have first set up your exam rooms.
 For instructions on how to set up your rooms, see this article.

 Go to Students > In-house Exams > Examinations.
-Here you can set up your In-house Exams.
+Here you can set up and manage your In-house Exams.

 To schedule a new In-house exam, click '+Add'.

 Choose whether to create a new exam or base this In-house exam on a historic exam.

 When you create a new exam, no data about past exams will be used.